prodigeni/Vivaldi/README.md

 All variables must be declared before use:

-    i = 5     // wrong &mdash; i hasn't been declared yet let i = 5 // right
+    i = 5     // wrong: i hasn't been declared yet let i = 5 // right
-    i = 3     // right &mdash; i has been declared, so assigning to it is OK
+    i = 3     // right: i has been declared, so assigning to it is OK

 #### Control Flow ####